 In addition, an Event Management Plan for the Entertainment and Sports Center will be implemented which will address parking and traffic operations during events.
 Finally, the Project also includes a Transportation Demand Management plan to incentivize the use of transit, bicycles, carpools and other alternatives to single-driver car trips.

 School impacts were analyzed as part of the Warner Center EIR and it was determined that as properties are developed and approved, each property would be required to pay a fee to address school impacts.
 These fees are based upon a square footage calculation of residential, commercial and parking.

 We agree with the City that a detailed environmental analysis of the Promenade 2035 Project and the mix of uses, including the Entertainment and Sports Center, would be important to help fully identify the mitigations that are needed to minimize the impacts to the community.
 In addition, we feel it is an important next step to further the dialogue with our neighbors and provide assurances that this Project has been fully analyzed.

-The inclusion of the Entertainment and Sports Center versus more retail, housing or office, creates less daily traffic in the morning and afternoon peak hours.
+The inclusion of the Entertainment and Sports Center creates less daily traffic in the morning and afternoon peak hours.
 The Supplemental Draft EIR fully analyzes the proposed Entertainment and Sports Center in the areas of noise, lighting, traffic, parking and construction, and addresses its impacts through sound and lighting design features and an Event Management Plan.
 The design includes state-of-the-art sound and lighting technology that directs sound and light into Center to maximize excitement in the venue and minimize impacts outside.